The People of Perchance

 Christina Fox

-Fight director, Goodnight Desdemona (Good Morning Juliet)
+Associate Fight Director, Goodnight Desdemona (Good Morning Juliet)

 Christina is a non-binary, queer actor and artist based in Tkaronto.
 While their first passion is acting, Christina has been delighted to work as an Intimacy Coordinator and Fight Director as well.
 They are a graduate of the National Theatre School of Canada.
 Christina is delighted to be joining the Perchance Theatre team and has thoroughly enjoyed their first visit to Newfoundland!